0xAiBuilder/testing-upload/README.md

-# This is a `Unique Skill Training Toolkit` to tranfer your image data to valuable ownable skill with feature extractor powered by machine learning.
+# This is a `Unique Skill Training Chamber` to tranfer your image data to valuable ownable skill with feature extractor powered by machine learning.

 Step 1. creators train a model and download two files `model.json` & `model.weight.bin`\
 Step 2. creators zip two files at [`https://car.ipfs.io/`](https://car.ipfs.io/)\